 How will the programme work?

-The SCAS APP pilot will run from April in 2015 with a limited number of invited member practitioners.
-The aim of the pilot is to review and assess the processes and mechanisms of the quality standards assessment under an action management model and to refine as necessary before the programme is rolled out and open to public applications in October 2015.
+The aim of the pilot was to review and assess the processes and mechanisms of the quality standards assessment under an action management model and to refine as necessary before the programme is rolled out and open to public applications.

 Applicants will start the application process by paying a non-refundable application fee.
 They will then have access to our online SCAS APP website and will be able to start working through the sections of the quality standard assessment.
 There are around 10 sections that largely correlate to the AAI Code of Practice.
 Each section has a number of questions to answer or information to give, some of which require documentary supporting evidence.